Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 Thus far, the phylogenetic analyses have been conducted in an undated context: the tree was not ultrametric (i.e. was not a dated tree).
 Instead, the branch lengths were measured directly in expected numbers of substitutions per site (i.e. sequence divergence, not absolute nor even relative time).

 In this tutorial, we will do dated analyses.
-However, we will not use fossil calibrations (which introduce some complications).
+However, we will not use fossil calibrations, which introduce some complications (but if you want to set up a fossil calibration see the end of the tutorial).
 As a result, the dates will be relative (by definition, the age of the root is equal to 1, and all other dates are thus between 0 and 1).
-We will explore three alternative clock models:
+We will explore two alternative clock models, with a third optional one:
 - a *strict molecular clock*
 - a *non auto-correlated clock*: each branch has an independent rate
 - an *auto-correlated clock*: the substitution rate on a branch tends to be similar to the rate of the neighbouring branches